pre63/pbn/content/hilltopsnewspaper.com/articles/3d-printed-schools-education-infrastructure.md

 Yet, balance demands we acknowledge the challenges.
 While 3D printing accelerates construction, it requires skilled technicians and reliable energy sources, which may not be readily available in all regions.
 Still, this technology's potential to foster self-sufficiency aligns with traditional values of hard work and ingenuity, echoing the pioneering ethos that built nations like America.

 ![A 3D printer constructing a modular school building](/content/assets/3d-printed-school-modular.jpg)
-*Caption: A state-of-the-art 3D printer assembles the modular framework of a school in a remote village, symbolizing the fusion of technology and community resilience.*
+*A state-of-the-art 3D printer assembles the modular framework of a school in a remote village, symbolizing the fusion of technology and community resilience.*

 ## Evidence of Impact: Affordability and Rapid Deployment in Action